Back to Home Figma Plugin · Live on Community

 1. Install Library Pulse from the Figma Community.

-2. Open it on your library file — it connects your Figma account automatically (one quick browser confirmation the first time).
+2. Connect Figma — open the plugin on your library file and it connects your Figma account automatically (one quick browser confirmation the first time).

 3. Connect Slack and authorize the workspace you want to post to.

-4. Pick your file and up to 3 Slack channels, then hit Save & Activate.
+4. Pick your file and channels — search and select up to 3 Slack channels with the searchable channel picker, optionally customize the Slack message with @mentions, then hit Save & Activate.

-5. Publish your library as you normally would — your channels get the update within seconds.
+That's it.
+Publish your library as you normally would — your channels get the update within seconds, with timestamps shown in your timezone.

 • Per-user Figma OAuth with a single scope (webhooks:write)